 The Executive Director will approve expenditures within the confines of the approved budget or workplan.

-Executive Director expenses must be approved by the Executive Committee.
+Executive Director expenses must be approved by any two members of the Executive Committee.

 Board Directors may be compensated for travel expenses while on business of the Committee.
 The Executive Director will be informed prior to the expenses being incurred.